vuejs/pinia/packages/docs/core-concepts/state.md

 ## TypeScript

-You don't need to do much in order to make your state compatible with TS: make sure [`strict`](https://www.typescriptlang.org/tsconfig#strict), or at the very least, [`noImplicitThis`](https://www.typescriptlang.org/tsconfig#noImplicitThis), are enabled and Pinia will infer the type of your state automatically!
+You don't need to do much in order to make your state compatible with TS: make sure [`strict`](https://www.typescriptlang.org/tsconfig#strict), or at the very least, [`noImplicitThis`](https://www.typescriptlang.org/tsconfig#noImplicitThis), is enabled and Pinia will infer the type of your state automatically!
 However, there are a few cases where you should give it a hand with some casting:

 ```ts
 export const useUserStore = defineStore('user', {